Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/anticipation_action_recovery.md

 ## Fast Transitions

-When adding in-between frames, it is very important to keep your key frame poses clearly distinct.
-Add frames to accentuate the poses, but avoid making frames that don't clearly belong to one pose or another.

 ### Clarity

-Normally it's good for animations to flow smoothly, but it is more important that the character's current state is very clear.
+It's normally good for animations to flow smoothly, but it's more important that the character's current state is very clear.

-If the character smoothly moves between two poses, then during the frames in between it is unclear which state the character is currently in.
+If the character smoothly moves between two poses, then during the transitioning frames it's unclear which state the character is in.

 The character needs to get into their pose *fast*, and stay clearly in that pose until they quickly transition to the next.
+Add frames to accentuate the poses or show motion, but avoid making frames that don't clearly belong to one pose or another.

 Unclear posing is most common
 in [the transition between recovery and idle](anticipation_action_recovery.md#transition-to-idle), because it tends to